Greek shares fall, Europe slips as no deal seen in debt talks

 By Francesco Canepa and Blaise Robinson

-The currency bloc’s finance ministers and the Greek government, elected last month on promises of ending austerity and onerous credit terms, met to discuss what the country is prepared to do to continue to get more loans from the euro zone.
+The currency bloc’s finance ministers began a meeting in Brussels to discuss what the Greek government, elected last month on promises of ending austerity and onerous credit terms, is prepared to do to continue to get more loans from the euro zone.

 But with a deadline looming in the form of the expiry of the current funding package on Feb.
 28, there was little optimism among those who took part in preparatory talks since Friday.

-The FTSEurofirst 300 index of top European shares closed 0.1 percent lower at 1,502.10 points, just below a seven-year high touched during the session on Friday.
+At 1533 GMT, the FTSEurofirst 300 index of top European shares was down 0.2 percent at 1,500.36 points, just below a seven-year high hit during the session on Friday.

 Greek shares were down 3.8 percent after rallying 11 percent last week as optimism about a deal grew.
 Greek banks were down 11.5 percent.